42 cm Gamma howitzer: World War I

 KMK Batteries 1 and 4 were transferred back to the Western Front in early 1916 and were assigned to the 5th Army for the upcoming Battle of Verdun.
 The battle began on 21 February with an intense, nine-hour artillery barrage.
 The 42 cm guns were tasked with bombarding Forts Douaumont, Vaux, Souville, and Moulainville, the most modern fortresses at Verdun, to silence their guns and prevent French units from rallying at them.
 However, despite heavy shelling by all thirteen 42 cm guns, the forts were only lightly damaged.
 At the same time, French counter-battery artillery and internal explosions plagued German siege guns; KMK Batteries 2 and 8 lost a Gamma-Gerät each while KMK Battery 9 lost its only Gamma-Gerät.
 In July, siege batteries began to be withdrawn north to the Battle of the Somme, and east to Romania.
 KMK Battery 4 remained at Verdun, while Battery 1 attacked Arras and Loos-en-Gohelle in June and July.

 In the last two years of the war, siege guns saw limited use and negligible effect on the Western and Eastern fronts.
-In 1917, KMK Battery 8 were denuded of their Gamma-Gerät guns by internal explosion and Allied counter-battery fire and was reequipped with an ineffective war-time iteration of the M-Gerät.
+In 1917, KMK Battery 8 was denuded of its Gamma-Gerät guns by internal explosion and Allied counter-battery fire and was reequipped with an ineffective war-time iteration of the M-Gerät.
 Ahead of the final German offensive of the war, KMK Battery 4 was assigned to the 17th Army on the Somme.
 It was moved to join the 1st Army at Reims in July 1918.
 By the end of the year, the battery was one of five remaining siege gun batteries in the German Army and wielded a single Gamma-Gerät.

 World War II

 Three German siege guns survived to the end of World War I. Two were surrendered to the United States and the third, the final Gamma-Gerät, was disassembled and hidden from Allied inspectors in Krupp's Meppen facilities.
 In 1937, at the request of the new German Army, the gun was reassembled for use in the development of concrete-penetrating shells.
 When World War II began, this surviving Gamma-Gerät was put back into military service.
 In 1940, it was used to bombard the fortresses of Liège and the Fortified Sector of the Sarre, a portion of the Maginot Line.
 The Gamma-Gerät was placed in storage after the fall of France until early 1942, when it was sent to bomb the fortresses of Sevastopol, which it shelled from February until exhausting its munitions on 13 June.
 It was also deployed at Kronstadt in 1942, but did not fire a single shot there.
-In 1944, the Gamma-Gerät was removed from active service and returned to Germany.
+Production of 42 cm shells was resumed to supply the Gamma-Gerät and continued to as late as July 1944.In 1944, the Gamma-Gerät was removed from active service and returned to Germany.
 Its post-war fate is unknown.
-Production of 42 cm shells was resumed to supply the Gamma-Gerät and continued to as late as July 1944.